 You may want to migrate your websites between IIS servers when you need OS upgrade.
 In many cases, migration is easier than building a site from scratch.

 You can use Web Deploy tool to migrate websites.
 Web Deploy is the shorter name for Web Deployment Tool.
-You can download this tool by using Web Platform Installer (More Information).
+You can get this tool by using Web Platform Installer (More Information) or you can download and install the standalone exe file (Link).
 We leverage this tool by calling

 msdeploy in the Command Prompt.

 There are different ways of performing this migration by using Web Deploy.
-However, before staring the migration, check the dependencies first (Reference).
+However, before staring the migration, check the dependencies first.
 Run the command below.
 Based on the output, you may need to take some actions such as installing certain server features or creating an application pool.

 msdeploy -verb:getDependencies -source:apphostconfig="Default Web Site"